AckerlyXu/heima/articles/sql-database/sql-database-get-started-portal.md

 ms.service: sql-database
 ms.custom: mvc,DBs & servers
 ms.topic: quickstart
-origin.date: 02/16/2018
+origin.date: 04/04/2018
-ms.date: 02/28/2018
+ms.date: 04/17/2018
 ms.author: v-nany

 ---
-<a name="create-an-azure-sql-database-logical-server"></a>
 # Create an Azure SQL database in the Azure portal

-This quick start tutorial walks through how to create a SQL database in Azure.
+This quickstart tutorial walks through how to create a SQL database in Azure using the [DTU-based purchasing model](sql-database-service-tiers.md#vcore-based-purchasing-model-preview).
 Azure SQL Database is a “Database-as-a-Service” offering that enables you to run and scale highly available SQL Server databases in the cloud.
-This quick start shows you how to get started by creating a SQL database using the Azure portal.
+This quickstart shows you how to get started by creating a SQL database using the Azure portal.

 If you don't have an Azure subscription, create a [1rmb trial](https://www.azure.cn/pricing/1rmb-trial/) account before you begin.